Govind9/Six-Months-Project-Synopsis/README.md

 # Six-Months-Project-Synopsis
 Documentation for the six months training project.

-Install latex in order edit and use:
+Install
 	sudo apt-get install texlive-full

+Using:
-Then after clonning the repo, CD into the latex directory and issue the following command to build the pdf (again):
+	After clonning the repo, CD into the src directory and apply

-pdflatex report.tex
+	1) To compile everything:
+		make
+	2) To compile report:
+		make report
+	3) To compile synopsis:
+		make synopsis
+	4) To compile midterm report:
+		make midterm_report
+	5) To clean things up:
+		make clean

+Output:
+	Check the output in the output folder under the following sub directories:
+	1) report
+	2) synopsis
+	3) midterm_report